Equine Science

 Please be aware that some courses will involve some additional costs that are not covered by your fees.
 Specific additional costs for this course are detailed below.

-You will need to budget for public transport between Oxford Brookes and Abingdon and Witney College (Witney Campus) where practical sessions are held.
-This is mainly in semester 1.
+You will need to budget for public transport between Oxford Brookes and Abingdon and Witney College (Witney Campus) where you can use the shuttle bus to the farm (five minutes journey).
+This is for one day in Semester 1.

 You will need to purchase suitable clothing and footwear to work on the yard for practicals.
-Optional branded clothing is available from the college.
+Optional branded clothing is available from the college if wanted..

 There may also be additional costs for learning resources such as books, journals and printer credits to aid with the production of coursework.